dlwicksell/axiom/README.md

     $ ./install

+To install in quiet mode, add the -q flag.
+This will allow you to install M-tools non-interactively..

+    $ ./install -q

+**NOTE:** Using install in quiet mode will overwrite existing files that are used by M-tools.

 If you want to install M-tools manually, make sure you copy the following files and directories to the right places at a minimum.
 <MUMPS-source-directory> refers to a directory in your $gtmroutines